 Several years ago, it was coal that brought a great deal of the progress needed in the rural areas.
 Much have changed over the years.
 With the advancement of energy technologies, going back to mining and processing coal no longer makes much sense.
 Politicians who promise to bring back coal-related jobs simply don’t have a grasp of reality.
 Advanced economies are already turning to renewable sources of energy and it makes sense for developing economies to do the same, unless they’re limited by urgency that they have nothing but cheaper fossil fuels to exploit.
 Of course, it’s not enough to … Continue reading →

 Everything we do, from the food we eat to the electricity we use, affects the world around us — but it wasn’t always that way.
-The Industrial Revolution changed the way that we created everything, from food and energy to sanitation and manufacturing technologies.
+The Industrial Revolution changed the way that we created everything, from food and energy to sanitation and manufacturing technologies, apart from the way we study.
+Amount of “do my paper” messages from students to experts did not decrease even at that time.
 How has industrialization impacted the environment, and what can we do in the future to reduce these environmental impacts?
-The Industrial Revolution The Industrial Revolution started sometime in the middle of the 1700s, when the world’s population had finally started recovering from the deaths of the Black Plague in the 1300s that wiped out … Continue reading →
+The Industrial Revolution The Industrial Revolution started sometime in the middle of the 1700s, when … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.